 44 Scotland Street & The Sunday Philosophy Club Series

 Alexander McCall Smith has written and contributed to more than 100 books, including specialist academic titles, short story collections, and a number of immensely popular children's books.
 He is best known for his internationally acclaimed and bestselling No. 1 Ladies' Detective Agency series, which currently has 13 volumes.
 The series has now been translated into 45 languages and has sold over 20 million copies worldwide.
 The first episode of a film adaptation, directed by Anthony Minghella, and produced by the Weinstein Company, premiered on HBO in March 2009.
 The 14th book in the series, The Minor Adjustment Beauty Salon, was released in November 2013.
 Another series, beginning with The Sunday Philosophy Club, about an intriguing woman named Isabel Dalhousie, appeared in 2004 and immediately leapt onto national bestseller lists, as did its sequels.
 McCall Smith’s serial novel, 44 Scotland Street, was published in book form to great acclaim in 2005 and has been followed by many sequels.
+The next book in the series, Sunshine Over Scotland Street, will be published in August 2014.
 A solo novel, La’s Orchestra Saves the World, came out in December 2009.
 Corduroy Mansions, a series depicting the lives of the inhabitants of a large Pimlico house, was published and podcasted by the UK’s Daily Telegraph, and is now published in three volumes.